 The children will be allocated to 'bubbles' by their class teachers in order to best support their learning needs.
-Our teaching and learning will be based on our weekly online learning materials, with all children receiving two days of face to face teaching in school.

 Please remember, parents are responsible for socially distancing on the journey to and from school and on pick up and drop off times.
 Whilst children get used to the return to school, we request that pupils should be walked to school by a parent.
 We would ask that pupils do not bring mobile phones into school.